 Pieter Estersohn is a leading photographer of architecture and interiors.
-Pieter’s work regularly appears in major shelter magazines, including Architectural Digest, and he has contributed to many interior design and lifestyle books, among them Charlotte Moss’s Rizzoli publications.
-Most recently, he was author and photographer for Life Along the Hudson: The Historic Country Estates of the Livingston Family.
-He chairs the board of Clermont Historic site and belongs to the Edgewood Club in Tivoli, New York.
-He restored a 19th-century Livingston family country estate in Dutchess County and is creating a period landscape there.
+Pieter’s work regularly appears in major shelter magazines, including The World of Interiors, and he has contributed to many interior design and lifestyle books, among them Charlotte Moss’s Rizzoli publications.
+Most recently, he was author and photographer for Life Along the Hudson: The Historic Country Estates of the Livingston Family (Rizzoli, 2018).
+He restored a farm house in Dutchess County and is creating a period landscape there.

-Jon Lawson, Board Chair recently retired from the Shubert Organization in New York City as the Lighting and Electric Supervisor at the Schoenfeld Theatre on 45th Street.
+Jon Lawson, Board Chair recently retired from the Shubert Organization in New York City as the Lighting and Electric Supervisor at the Schoenfeld and Cort Theatres.
 Jon was Lighting Supervisor for more than 40 Broadway shows since 1984 and toured the world with ballet and theatre productions, including Rudolph Nureyev’s farewell tour, Dance Theatre of Harlem, “Dreamgirls,” “42nd Street,” and others.
 Jon is an avid gardener and partner in a Rhinebeck maple syrup operation.

-Kathryn McCullough, Treasurer served as Executive Director of Manitoga/The Russel Wright Design Center, Development Director for the Hudson River Sloop Clearwater, and as Capital and Planned Giving Manager for Scenic Hudson.
+Kathryn McCullough served as Executive Director of Manitoga/The Russel Wright Design Center, Development Director for the Hudson River Sloop Clearwater, and Capital and Planned Giving Manager for Scenic Hudson.
 Kitty has served as Interim Executive Director of the Woodstock Guild/Byrdcliffe Colony and Peekskill’s Paramount Center for the Arts.
-She co-founded the Kingston Midtown Arts District and Kingston Preservation Inc. Recently, she helped ensure that an 18th-century stone house owned by famous diarist Nathaniel Booth and two early 19th-century D&H Canal-era homes in Kingston were rescued from demolition.
+She co-founded the Kingston Midtown Arts District and Kingston Preservation Inc. In 2015, she helped ensure that an eighteenth-century stone house owned by famous nineteenth-century diarist Nathaniel Booth and two early nineteenth-century D&H Canal-era homes in Kingston were all rescued from demolition.

-Stephen Paganuzzi, Jr, Acting Secretary has been a Manhattan attorney for over 30 years, concentrating in Trusts and Estates, Real Estate, Family Law and General Civil Practice.
-A Dutchess County resident for 25 years, Steve is extensively involved with hands-on renovation of local residences for rent and/or resale, including the renovation of his current home in Rhinebeck village.
-Accomplished in various building skills, he has an interest in history, historic preservation and environmental conservation.
+Stephen Paganuzzi, Jr, Acting Secretary has been a Manhattan attorney for over 30 years, concentrating in trusts and estates, real estate, family law, and general civil practice.
+A Dutchess County resident for 25 years, Steve is extensively involved with hands-on renovation of local residences, including his current home in Rhinebeck village.
+Accomplished in various building skills, he has an interest in history, historic preservation, and environmental conservation.

 Peter Sweeny, Team Leader, Restoration & Sustainable Reuse Team, is founder and principal of PSA Studios (formerly Sweeny Walter Architects), a nationally-recognized architecture and design firm located in Brooklyn and the Hudson Valley.
-A registered Architect in New York, Florida and Connecticut, Peter has 35 years of experience in residential, commercial, retail, and institutional construction throughout the US.
-He is Campus Architect for Bard College.
-His extensive experience in historic restoration includes design for a NYC Landmark Preservation Commission-approved addition to a 5th Avenue McKim, Mead and White apartment building and an LPC award for Guggenheim Museum SoHo.
-Significant historic Hudson River restoration work includes Callendar House, Montgomery Place and Southwood.
-Other clients have included Union College, Solomon R. Guggenheim Museum, Conde Naste, Vanity Fair Magazine, NYS U.D.C. and E.D.C., Comras Company, NBC, RockRose Development, and American Museum of the Moving Image.
+A registered architect in New York, Florida and Connecticut, Peter has 35 years of experience in residential, commercial, retail, and institutional construction throughout the U.S. He is Campus Architect for Bard College.
+His extensive experience in historic restoration includes design approved by the New York City Landmark Preservation Commission (LPC) for an addition to a 5th Avenue McKim, Mead and White-designed apartment building, as well as work for Guggenheim Museum SoHo that earned him an LPC award.
+His significant historic Hudson River restoration work includes Callendar House, Montgomery Place and Southwood.
+Other clients have included Union College, Conde Naste, Vanity Fair Magazine, New York State Urban Development Corporation and Economic Development Council, Comras Company, NBC, RockRose Development, and American Museum of the Moving Image.